core-wg/oscore/draft-ietf-core-object-security.md

 A CoAP server receiving a message containing the Object-Security option SHALL perform the following steps, using the Recipient Context identified by the "kid" parameter in the received COSE object:

-1. Verify the Sequence Number in the Partial IV parameter, as described in {{replay-protection-section}}.
+1. Verify the Sequence Number in the Partial IV parameter, as described in {{sequence-numbers}}.
 If it cannot be verified that the Sequence Number has not been received before, the server MUST stop processing the request.

 2. Recreate the Additional Authenticated Data, as described in {{cose-object}}.